sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/salesforce.md

    print(load_info)
    ```

    > A hint ensures that the id column is void of null values.
-During data loading, dlt will verify that the source's id column doesn't contain nulls.
+During data loading, data_load_tool will verify that the source's id column doesn't contain nulls.

 1. To use the method `pipeline.run()` to load custom endpoints “candidates” and “members”: